What is Application Security Posture Management (ASPM)?

 These scanners work across multiple programming languages and frameworks, providing broad coverage for application security.

 Wiz Code provides a comprehensive view of application security by connecting code vulnerabilities to their runtime impact in the cloud.
-This approach:
+This approach does the following:

 • Identifies vulnerabilities in application code and third-party dependencies